exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 The log level of a log line is quite verbose.
 To reduce the disk space needed to store the log messages, a short format is defined: `"[<CODE_LEVEL>]:<MESSAGE>"`.

-The code log level is following a simple mapping:
+The log level codes are following a simple mapping:

 | LEVEL     | CODE |
 | --------- | ---- |